Our current platform birdhouse is a durable design built from solid cedar wood. It can be side mounted to a wall, fence post, or tree trunk.

 Birds Without Nests

-Our bird house platforms are built from pine and cedar wood, and come with an option for pole mounting, side mounting, or hanging.
+Our bird house platforms are built from pine and cedar wood, and come with an option for pole mounting or side mounting.

 FREE GIFT WRAPPING